Ultimate Guide to Tulips in Holland – Keukenhof, Tulip Fields, and More in The Netherlands

 The colors of the tulips were so vibrant it almost hurts your eyes.
 Deep saturated reds, bright pigmented yellow, soft flamingo pink, and brilliant orange in straight as an arrow rows blanket the landscape.
 I’d seen images online and thought for sure the photos were over-saturated with Instagram filters, but I was wrong.
 It’s hard to capture the amazing colors in person.
 The colors are so rich I could stare for hours.

-Because no one was around it was easy to snap all the pictures your heart could desire.
+Because no one was around it was easy to snap all the pictures your heart could desire of the real tulip farm!
 Be aware- there are signs to not walk in the fields.
 We spoke with the farmers and specifically asked how far we could walk in.
 They just want to ensure that people are not trampling their precious and beautiful livelihood.
 Ask them questions- they are happy to tell you more about their tulips.

 The next day, we got up bright and early to be some of the first visitors of Keukenhof and again, beat the crowds.

 We went to the fields the Thursday before Easter- one of the busiest times of the year.
 However, we dodged the crowds and this ultimate guide to the tulips Holland will give you some very useful tips.

 You can frolick to your heart's content through the free tulip fields all around The Netherlands.
 To me, this is the best way to get up close and personal with the fields and really see how the tulips bloom.